jeffpar/pcjs.v1/pubs/c1p/programming/README.md

 bit of an odd duck.
 I'll post some screenshots and a demo eventually, and you'll see what I mean.

 Anyway, to satisfy the buyer, I sat down at my old manual typewriter and banged out my version of a "source code" listing.
+I produced it mostly by using using the program to disassemble itself, combined with information from hand-written notes (which I may still have somewhere).
 Here it is, many decades later, for your amusement.

 [<img src="http://archive.pcjs.org/pubs/c1p/programming/thumbs/OSI_Assembler-Disassembler_Listing-thumb.jpg" width="200" height="260" alt="6502 Disassembler Listing (by Jeff Parsons, June 1980)"/>](http://archive.pcjs.org/pubs/c1p/programming/pdfs/OSI_Assembler-Disassembler_Listing.pdf)